shunfei/aproxy/README.md

 # aproxy

-`aproxy` is a reverse proxy that include authentication.
-It design to protect the resources that you want to expose, but only allow some one has you permission to access.
+`aproxy` is a reverse proxy that includes authentication.
+It is designed to protect the resources that you want to expose, but only allow some one has you permission to access.

 ## Screenshot